dextersealy/chess-tutor/README.md

 end
 ```

 The branching factor in chess is around 40 and on its turn **ComputerPlayer** may have to evaluate upwards of 64,000 moves.
-For better performance, it uses an extension library written in C and can evaluate ~9,000 moves per second.
+For better performance, it uses an extension library written in C, and can evaluate 9,000+ moves per second.

 ### ChessUtil
 [Back to top](#chess-tutor)

-**ChessUtil** is an Ruby C extension library that generates moves and evaluates boards.
+**ChessUtil** is the Ruby C extension library that generates moves and evaluates boards.
 Ruby is a fast language for developing code, and a slow language for executing code.
 ChessUtil implements the most heavily used operations in C so that Chess Tutor can perform the millions of required calculations in reasonable time.

 - `#in_bounds` tests if a position falls within the 8x8 board coordinates
 - `#moves_include` tests if an array of moves includes a position